How to Nurture a Passion for Reading Nonfiction

 Connect with students as they read nonfiction.

-Part of the reason students seemed to enjoy the interviews with Cate (and seemed to want to read more nonfiction) may have been because of Cate’s enthusiasm about nonfiction.
+Part of the reason students enjoyed the interviews with Cate (and seemed to want to read more nonfiction) may have been because of Cate’s enthusiasm about nonfiction.
 Our students love being part of a learning community that includes their teacher.
 Reading conferences can be a great part of this co-learning experience.

 Quick suggestions: